SconesLauserman/CS50-Code/README.md

-### End: This was my Final Project for CS50P, thanks for reading my README.md file!
+### This was my Final Project for CS50P, thanks for reading my README.md file!